 This short report is a companion to ICAI’s January 2020 review of The UK’s Preventing Sexual Violence in Conflict Initiative (PSVI).
 It explores the UK’s efforts to tackle sexual exploitation and abuse in international peacekeeping settings, including by soldiers, police and civilian personnel.
 During the review period (2014 to 2019), this consisted of small-scale aid projects managed by the former Foreign and Commonwealth Office (FCO), mainly in the form of funding for UN reform initiatives and staff positions, and training programmes for international peacekeepers run by the Ministry of Defence (MOD).

-The review is not scored, due to the relatively low level of expenditure and the difficulty of attributing specific results to activities of this kind, but it makes two recommendations for the government to take forward.
+This review is not scored, due to the relatively low level of expenditure and the difficulty of attributing specific results to activities of this kind, but it makes two recommendations for the government to take forward.